Questions about Animal Use Protocol

 Darwin will send an email alerting the PI that the AUP is due for review two months before it expires.

 14. Do I have to notify someone if I do not renew my AUP?

 Yes.
 In Darwin, under the section "Continuation Action", there is a box marked "Research Withdrawn".
 Click on the radial button.
 In the box, "If research is withdrawn, please indicate the animal disposition", select the appropriate response from the drop-down menu.

 15. How long will it take to have my AUP or amendment approved?

 With Darwin the final approval process is fast.
-Protocols approved by the MNI ACC at the monthly meeting will have McGill Compliance Approval within 24 to 48 hours (2 working days).
-Protocols requiring corrections will have final approval within 24 to 48 hours of the date of return of corrected protocols to the MNI ACC.
+Protocols approved by The Neuro ACC at the monthly meeting will have McGill Compliance Approval within 24 to 48 hours (2 working days).
+Protocols requiring corrections will have final approval within 24 to 48 hours of the date of return of corrected protocols to The Neuro ACC.

-Amendments receive final approval from the McGill Animal Compliance Office within 24 to 48 hours (2 working days) following approval from the MNI ACC.
+Amendments receive final approval from the McGill Animal Compliance Office within 24 to 48 hours (2 working days) following approval from The Neuro ACC.
 Amendments for additional personnel may be delayed due to verification and updating of training issues.

 Darwin will send an email notification to the PI when a protocol or an amendment receives final approval.

 The Principle Investigator is responsible for submitting AUPs in Darwin, even if the document was prepared by a designated member of the PI's team.
 The PI's electronic signature is like a written signature.